 Clients so far have hailed mainly from Western Europe, operating in the construction, real estate, energy and utilities, and IT sectors.
 These include Gas Natural Fenosa and Abengoa from Spain; engineering group Maire Tecnimont and manufacturer Danieli in Italy; French real estate firm Altarea Cogedim; and Hewlett-Packard.

 Commercial cases make up most of the firm’s workload, though it has also handled an Energy Charter Treaty matter.
 It also has experience in the arbitration regimes of Angola, Costa Rica, Ecuador, Ethiopia, Peru and Qatar.

 In 2016 Arias SLP achieved a notable win in a €63 million arbitration between one of Spain’s leading energy groups and the main Spanish carrier of natural gas.
 Around the same time, the firm struck a favourable settlement for a subsidiary of a leading Spanish energy and construction group, leading to the withdrawal of the other party’s counterclaims.

+FCC has used Arias SLP for eight years, most recently in two ICC arbitrations in Switzerland.
 José Cerro Redondo, FCC’s head of legal services, says the firm has “an incredible capacity to analyse a dispute from all points of view” and “interact with the in-house legal and business teams”.